 What is scalp psoriasis?

-Symptoms of psoriasis on the scalp
+Symptoms of scalp psoriasis

 - Scaly skin: Areas of thin, silvery scales may form on the scalp.